Mohamed Aïchaoui: National Liberation Army

 When Aïchaoui was released from prison, he joined the National Liberation Army (ALN) in the mountainous Wilaya IV and was promoted to lieutenant in its information service.
 A native of the region, which included Bouzegza Keddara, Zbarbar, and Tablat, he inspired confidence in the mountain population who supported the revolution.
 Aïchaoui published Guerilla (a newsletter for the region's resistance fighters), and helped investigate the destruction of the village of Djerrah by French aircraft.

 Death

 Aïchaoui was killed in a 1959 clash with the French army in the Khachna mountains, between Ammal and Lakhdaria.
 He and his group of resistance fighters took refuge in a cave, and the French killed them in a gas attack.

 Honours

-In June 2012, eight promotions from the El Harrach Higher School of Equipment were named after Aïchaoui.
+In June 2012, eight promotions from the El Harrach Higher School of Equipment were named after Aïchaoui, aged 37 or 38.
 A public square in Kouba was named for him in 1967, and a middle school in his hometown of Si Mustapha was named for him in 2003.
 An annual Algerian journalism prize in Aïchaoui's name was established on 4 May 2011.